tsuru/tsuru/docs/managing/add-platform.rst

 A platform is a well defined pack with installed dependencies for a language or framework that a group of applications will need.

-Platforms are defined as Dockerfiles and tsuru already have a number of supported ones listed bellow:
+Platforms are defined as Dockerfiles and tsuru already have a number of supported ones listed below:

 - Go_
 - Java_